ray-project/ray/doc/source/rllib/rllib-offline.rst

 ``store_infos`` parameter that is part of the ``output_config`` dictionary.
 This parameter ensures that the ``infos`` dictionary, as returned by the RL environment, is included in the output files.

-Note 1: It is the responsibility of the user to ensure that the content of ``infos`` can be serialized to file.
+.. note:: It is the responsibility of the user to ensure that the content of ``infos`` can be serialized to file.

-Note 2: This setting is only relevant for the TensorFlow based agents, for PyTorch agents the ``infos`` data is always stored.
+.. note:: This setting is only relevant for the TensorFlow based agents, for PyTorch agents the ``infos`` data is always stored.

 To write the ``infos`` data to JSON or Parquet files using Dataset, specify output and output_config keys like the following: